teekshansalgotra-a11y/churn-prediction-project/README.md

 ##  Project Overview

 A comprehensive end-to-end data science project that predicts customer churn for a telecommunications company using machine learning.
-This project demonstrates the complete data science workflow from exploratory data analysis to model deployment.
+This project demonstrates the complete data science workflow from exploratory data analysis to model generation.

 **Project Goal:** Identify customers likely to cancel their service and provide actionable recommendations to reduce churn rate by 20-30%.